Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 **To Yourself and your Communities**

-Sustainability and responsability are cornerstones of a healthy economy.
+Some say, sustainability and responsability are cornerstones of a healthy economy.
 Don't wait for somebody to make the economy better.
 Be your own revolution and liberation.
 Share and discuss it with your communities.

 *It’s time to give back to the small, to the oppressed, to the exploited.*